Astrosociology Research Institute (ARI)

 (see our Donation Options page)

 The Winter 2020 issue of our well-regarded newsletter, Astrosociological Insights, which focuses on space architecture: convergence of physical and social constructs, is available.
+Its new name: "The Astrosociological Insights Forum" that reflects the community of those contributing to the development of astrosociology.
 (Click on the image to the right).

-Read the news-letter:Open the PDF File
+Read all past news-letter issues:Open the PDF File

 Stonehenge / Ancient Astronomy Egyptian Pyramids / Space and Culture 1903: First Powered Flight / Aeronautics and Astronautics 1957: Sputnik (1st Artificial Satellite) / Space Technology and Society 1961: Yuri Gargarin (First Human in Space) / Space History